DHTMLX/docs-suite/docs/grid/accessibility.md

 ### Hidden and decorative elements

 Resizer grips, sort icons, sort-order counters, drag ghosts, drop indicators, and the selection overlay are removed from the accessibility tree with `aria-hidden="true"` / `role="presentation"`, so screen readers are not cluttered with redundant markup.
+The hidden focus sentinels that let the keyboard enter and leave the widget are placed outside the grid role and are not exposed as controls.

 ## Screen reader support